adobe/swc-uxp-wrappers/README.md

 This approach allows us to

 -   override the css styles to make the component work properly in UXP
--   lock the underlying component to a UXP compatible version
+-   lock the underlying spectrum web component version to be compatible with UXP

 # Getting started